anushamahajan5/PersonalTracker/README.md

 *   **Authentication & Authorization**: Secures endpoints using JWTs, verifying user identity and permissions.
 Passwords are securely hashed with `bcrypt`.
 *   **Business Logic**: Processes requests, applies application-specific rules, and orchestrates data operations.
 *   **Database Interaction**: Communicates with MongoDB using `Motor` (an asynchronous driver) for efficient data storage and retrieval.
-*   **AI Integration**: Acts as a proxy for AI services, forwarding user requests (e.g., for food parsing) to external LLMs via `emergentintegrations` and returning the processed results.
+*   **AI Integration**: Acts as a proxy for AI services, forwarding user requests (e.g., for food parsing) to `Google Gemini` and returning the processed results.
 *   **CORS Management**: Configured to allow secure cross-origin requests from the frontend application.

 ### 3. Data Storage (Database)